Using Storybook with RedwoodJS - Lunchdev

 Yeah, it's nice to meet the man behind the name in the tutorial, the

 man behind the typos.
-We get like typo fixes the tutorial, like every day.
+We get typo fixes for the tutorial like every day.

 00:47:26 - Anthony Campolo

-Then people get their first PRs in, then.
+Then people get their first PRs in that way.

 00:47:29 - Michael / host

 I know, it's great.
 That's true.
 Got to start hiding them in there just so people have those opportunities.
 Anthony, awesome as always.
-I really appreciate you sharing these cool things with us and just kind of like what's happening in Redwood.
-But particularly this overlap is really neat because, I mean, it really does focus on the developer experience that we're all kind of have a lot of pain around right now, which is that like, kind of like collaborative handoff, like design to component to data handoff.
-And so it's really cool to see.
-See what you're doing.
+I really appreciate you sharing these cool things with us and just kind of what's happening in Redwood.
+But particularly this overlap is really neat because it really does focus on the developer experience that we all have a lot of pain around right now, which is that collaborative handoff from design to component to data.
+And so it's really cool to see what you're doing.
 Did you have any parting words?

 00:48:08 - Anthony Campolo

 No, just thanks.
 Thanks as always, Michael.
-So such a huge fan of everything you do and all the stuff you put together here.
-So I always enjoy the opportunity to get out and, you know, share some knowledge and hang out with all you guys.
-So we got a couple new faces as well, which is always really cool.
+I'm such a huge fan of everything you do and all the stuff you put together here.
+So I always enjoy the opportunity to get out and share some knowledge and hang out with all you guys.
+We got a couple new faces as well, which is always really cool.
 So hope to see you hang out in the Discord as well.

 00:48:26 - Anthony Campolo